Goal Kernel Planning: Linearly-Solvable Non-Markovian Policies for Logical Tasks with Goal-Conditioned Options: Algorithm: Linearly-Solvable Goal Kernel Dynamic Programming

+For our running example, in Fig. \ref{fig:results_fig}.B-E we empirically show the scaling advantage of computing TLMDP policies in the AS ($\mathscr{L}_{AS}$) relative to computing policies with value-iteration on the full product space, denoted as $\mathscr{V}_{Full}$. \tom{In these examples we aim to show how our algorithm scales with the number of sub-goals (i.e. the size of $\Sigma$), when altering either the size of the state-space $\mc X$, and how it scales when we reuse solutions from previously solved problems.}

-In Fig. \ref{fig:coupled_dyn}.B-D we empirically show the computational advantage of computing tLMDP polices in the GS ($\mathscr{L}_{GS}$), relative to computing polices with value-iteration on the full product space, denoted as $\mathscr{V}_{Full}$.
-In Fig. \ref{fig:coupled_dyn}.B, we hold the number of sub-goals constant at, $N_\dg = 6,8,10$, and vary the number of states in the grid-world.
-We can see the clear advantage $\mathscr{L}_{GS}$ has from separating the low-level GS-ensemble and Jump-operator computation from the task-policy optimization.
-The plots show that by working in the lower-dimensional GS, $\mathscr{L}_{GS}$ can optimize over much larger base state-spaces with a large number of sub-goals. $\mathscr{V}_{Full}$, however, optimizes the task policy over the full product space, hindering scalability.
-In Fig. \ref{fig:coupled_dyn}.C, we fix the number of grid-world states at $15\times15$, $30\times30$, and $60\times60$, and only vary the number of sub-goals: we expect an exponential increase in run-time for both $\mathscr{L}_{GS}$ and $\mathscr{V}_{Full}$, given that the complexity is dominated by $|\Sigma| = 2^{N_\dg}$.
-However, since $\mathscr{L}_{GS}$ is working in the GS it only needs to compute $N_\dg$ base-polices and $J_{GS}$, whereas $\mathscr{V}_{Full}$ is again burdened by the extra dimensionality of the non-GS internal states. $\mathscr{L}_{GS}$ plots for all grid-world sizes remain relatively similar, due to the fact that the GS dimensionality is not a function of internal state count, whereas $\mathscr{V}_{Full}$ sees a progressively larger leftward shift of the curve for each state-space size.
+First, in Fig. \ref{fig:results_fig}.B, we hold the number of sub-goals constant at, $N_\dg = 6,8,10$, and vary the number of states in the grid-world.
+We can see the clear advantage $\mathscr{L}_{AS}$ has from separating the low-level AS-ensemble and option kernel computation from the task-policy optimization.
+The plots show that by working in the lower-dimensional AS, $\mathscr{L}_{AS}$ can optimize over much larger base state-spaces with a large number of sub-goals. $\mathscr{V}_{Full}$, however, optimizes the task policy over the full product space, hindering scalability.

+In Fig. \ref{fig:results_fig}.C, we fix the number of grid-world states at $15\times15$, $30\times30$, and $60\times60$, and only vary the number of sub-goals: we expect an exponential increase in run-time for both $\mathscr{L}_{AS}$ and $\mathscr{V}_{Full}$, given that the complexity is dominated by $|\Sigma| = 2^{N_\dg}$.
+However, since $\mathscr{L}_{AS}$ is working in the AS it only needs to compute $N_\dg$ base-policies and $J_{AS}$, whereas $\mathscr{V}_{Full}$ is again burdened by the extra dimensionality of the non-AS non-terminal states. $\mathscr{L}_{AS}$ plots for all grid-world sizes remain relatively similar, due to the knowledge that the AS dimensionality is not a function of non-terminal state count, whereas $\mathscr{V}_{Full}$ sees a progressively larger leftward shift of the curve for each state-space size.